iworks/og/readme.txt

 ***I need more!***

-Rich filters implementation allows to change almost every output of this plugin, but this is for technicians: learn more on [OG Plugin Documentation Site](http://og.iworks.pl/).
+Rich filter implementation allows you to change almost every output of this plugin, but this is for technicians: Learn more on the [OG Plugin Documentation Site](http://og.iworks.pl/).

 == Changelog ==

+= 3.2.0 (2023-04-18) =
+* The transient cache has been disabled if site is in WP_DEBUG mode.
+* The property 'og:logo' has been added.
+* An additional check for the `wp_get_attachment_image_src()` function has been added.
+Props for [mauroaddari](https://wordpress.org/support/users/mauroaddari/)
+* Added integration with WPML to set `og:locale:alternate` for single entries.

 = 3.1.9 (2022-11-21) =
 * Added `og_head_link_rel_image_src_enabled` filter to disable head link output.
 * Added `og_head_meta_title_image_enabled` filter to disable head meta output.

 = 3.1.8 (2022-11-08) =
-* Fixed two PHP warnings due to lack of array index.
+* Fixed two PHP warnings due to a lack of an array index.
 Props for [Leonidas](https://wordpress.org/support/users/visionoptika/).

 = 3.1.7 (2022-08-16) =
-* Fixed issue with [Reading Time WP](https://wordpress.org/plugins/reading-time-wp/) it returns string instead number for reading time less than 1 minute.
+* Fixed issue with [Reading Time WP](https://wordpress.org/plugins/reading-time-wp/) it returns a string instead of a number if the reading time is less than 1 minute.
 Props for Radosław Serba.

 = 3.1.6 (2022-08-05) =
-* Removed post data if it is password protected entry (content, taxonomies).
+* Removed post data if it is a password protected entry (content, taxonomies).
 Props for [cris](http://og.iworks.pl/2022/06/23/3-1-5/#comment-3].

 = 3.1.5 (2022-06-23) =
-* Added integration with plugin [Twitter](https://wordpress.org/plugins/twitter/) to use data from this plugin: `twitter:site`, `twitter:widgets` and single content settings.
+* Added integration with  [the Twitter plugin](https://wordpress.org/plugins/twitter/) to use data from this plugin: `twitter:site`, `twitter:widgets` and single content settings.

 = 3.1.4 (2022-06-02) =
 * Improved integration with [Reading Time WP](https://wordpress.org/plugins/reading-time-wp/).